spinnaker/spinnaker.io/content/en/docs/v1.19/guides/user/pipeline/triggers/webhooks/index.md

 ---
-layout: single
 title: "Triggering on Webhooks"
-sidebar:
-  nav: guides
-redirect_from: /guides/user/triggers/webhooks/
+linkTitle: "Triggering on Webhooks"
+weight:
+description:
 ---

 In order to programatically trigger pipelines one can send a `POST` call to Spinnaker at a preconfigured endpoint.
 This can be used to trigger pipelines